OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

-Installing Tungsten Fabric with OpenStack by Using Juju Charms
+Installing OpenSDN with OpenStack by Using Juju Charms
 ==============================================================

 :date: 2020-12-28

-You can deploy TF by using Juju Charms.
+You can deploy OpenSDN by using Juju Charms.
 Juju helps you deploy, configure, and efficiently manage applications on private clouds and public clouds.
 Juju accesses the cloud with the help of a Juju controller.
-A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy TF.
+A Charm is a module containing a collection of scripts and metadata and is used with Juju to deploy OpenSDN.

-Starting in Tungsten Fabric Release 2011, Tungsten Fabric supports OpenStack Ussuri with Ubuntu version 18.04 (Bionic Beaver) and Ubuntu version 20.04 (Focal Fossa).
+Starting in OpenSDN Release 2011, OpenSDN supports OpenStack Ussuri with Ubuntu version 18.04 (Bionic Beaver) and Ubuntu version 20.04 (Focal Fossa).

-TF supports the following charms:
+OpenSDN supports the following charms:

 -  contrail-agent